 Alka Patel Archive: Cuban Art and Architecture

 The Alka Patel Archive comprises approximately 15,000 images of objects, buildings, and archaeological sites throughout South Asia (India and Pakistan), Iran, Afghanistan, and Cuba.
-These images are the outcome of Dr. Patel’s documentation and scholarly research during the last twenty years, and her collaboration with Dr. Maureen Burns, visual resources consultant and project manager, and a number of undergraduates and graduates for metadata research and entry.
-In her teaching and scholarship, Patel has consistently emphasized primary study of material culture, particularly of less-known artistic/architectural traditions.
-Given the uncertainty of access to many global regions where Patel has conducted fieldwork, she has pursued a wide chronological and geographical range of documentation.
-Dr. Patel believes that making well-researched images available to scholars and teachers is essential for a more thorough representation and understanding of understudied world regions and their histories.
+It presents Dr. Patel’s scholarly research of the last 20 years, and her collaboration with Dr. Maureen Burns, visual resources consultant and project manager, and a number of students for metadata research and entry.
+In her teaching and scholarship, Patel has emphasized primary study of material culture, particularly of less-known artistic/architectural traditions.
+Given the uncertainty of access to many regions where Patel has led fieldwork, she has pursued a wide chronological and geographical range of documentation.
+She believes that providing well-researched images to scholars and teachers is essential for a thorough understanding of understudied world regions.

-Dr. Patel’s fieldwork and documentation in Havana, Cuba and its surrounding areas brings an important focus on the island’s colonial period (16th-19th centuries) and the latter’s inspiration of modern architecture in this architecturally and culturally rich city of the Americas.
-She documented a wide range of architectural types, spanning religious, residential and public architecture.
+Dr. Patel’s fieldwork and documentation in Havana, Cuba and its surrounding areas brings an important focus to the island’s colonial period (16th-19th centuries) and the later inspiration of modern architecture in this culturally rich city of the Americas.
+Patel has documented a wide range of architectural types, spanning religious, residential and public architecture.

-The elaborate woodwork in many churches, monasteries, and elite residences is unlike Cuba’s indigenous architectural traditions.
-Such remnants indicate the transplantation of artisans from Iberia, the heir of a long history of Islamicate artistic traditions ultimately utilized in creating a distinctive colonial architectural language on the island.
-Such practices continued in 19th-century structures such as the Church of St. Francis, signaling a greater longevity for these traditions in Cuba than in Iberia.
+The elaborate woodwork in many churches, monasteries, and residences is unlike Cuba’s indigenous architectural traditions.
+Such remnants indicate the transplantation of artisans from Iberia, the center of historical Islamicate artistic traditions that marked a distinctive colonial architectural language on the island.
+Such practices continued in 19th-century structures such as the Church of St. Francis, indicating the perseverance of these traditions in Cuba well beyond their influence in Iberia.

-The later buildings served as vital links for some of Cuba’s modern architecture, such as the iconic 20th-century Hotel Nacional, which relied on the recognizably Maghribi geometric tile dados and intricate woodwork to evoke luxurious interiors for elite Cuban and other guests at the hotel during the island’s heyday as a holiday destination.
+The later buildings served as links for some of Cuba’s modern architecture, such as the iconic 20th-century Hotel Nacional, which relied on Maghribi geometric tile dados and intricate woodwork to evoke luxurious interiors for hotel guests during the island’s heyday as a holiday destination.